+8619921221418

 Model CRQM1570 CRQM1830 CRQM2200 CRQM2400 CRQM2600

-* Taking quartz processing as an example.
-Production capacity is closely related to feed particle size, specific gravity, hardness, moisture content, and other factors.
-Data are for reference only.
+* Based on processing quartz.
+Capacity is closely related to raw material particle size, specific gravity, hardness, moisture, and other factors.
+Data is for reference only.

 Frequently Asked Questions About Ball Mills

-Dry ball mill: Grinds materials into dry powder without adding water.
-The system requires no dewatering or drying stage, making it suitable for moisture-sensitive materials and areas with water scarcity.
+Dry Grinding: The material is ground into dry powder without adding water.
+The system does not require a dewatering or drying step, making it suitable for moisture-sensitive materials and water-scarce regions.

-Wet ball mill: Water is added during the grinding process to produce a slurry.
-Compared to dry grinding, it offers lower energy consumption, less dust, and more uniform product particle size.
-It is suitable for industries that directly use slurry, such as ceramic glazes, mineral pigments, and coal-water slurry.
-The slurry can also be dewatered to produce filter cake for dry powder production.
+Wet Grinding: Water is added during the grinding process to produce a slurry.
+Compared to dry grinding, it has lower energy consumption, less dust, and more uniform finished particle size.
+It is suitable for industries that directly use the slurry, such as ceramic glazes, mineral pigments, and coal water slurry.
+The slurry can also be dewatered to form filter cakes for dry powder production.

 Featured Products